 The good news is we don’t need to “know everything” to get it right.
 With a small amount of prep and a few habits, we can move around almost any city with confidence—whether it’s a metro in Tokyo, a subway in New York, the Tube in London, or a tram network in Melbourne.

-Below is the approach we use, step by step.
+Below is the approach we use, step by step, to make navigating public transport in foreign cities less stressful and far more enjoyable.

 Learn the local transport “shape” first